 - even where a proposed planning application has not yet been submitted to the planning authority, it is strongly recommended that to avoid delays, proposals for the right of way are discussed as soon as possible.
 This will allow any Order to be made as soon as possible after planning permission is granted and hence avoid delay to the applicant.

 How to Apply:

-An application can be made by submitting a S257 application form and a scale 1; 2500 map.
+An application can be made by submitting a S257 application form and a scale 1:2500 map.
+Download the S257 application form to apply.
 Copies of maps can be obtained by contacting 01952 384555.
 A small fee is payable.
 Details are available upon request.

 Please view the information in the sections below to help make the application process quicker.

 This information will be needed for all applications: